QiCai1995/CNN-Photography-Genres/README.md

 ## Goals

-The business goal for classifying photography genres into landscape and portrait categories is to increase curation efficiency and productivity, as well as enhance the user experience on art gallery and online stock photography platforms.
+The business goal for classifying photography genres into landscape and portrait categories is to increase curation efficiency and productivity, as well as enhance the user experience on art galleries and online stock photography platforms.
 By accurately classifying photos, these platforms can streamline the process of organizing and categorizing their vast collections of images.
 This allows for easier search and discovery of specific genres, making it more convenient for users to find the type of photography they are interested in.
 Additionally, improved curation efficiency helps ensure that the platforms present high-quality and relevant content to their users, leading to enhanced user satisfaction and engagement.
 Ultimately, the goal is to attract more users, increase sales or engagement on the platforms, and establish a reputation for providing curated and visually appealing content.

 ## Data